UX Login, Register and Password: The Ultimate Design Guide

 The UX of Login and Registration is always painful.
 Nobody loves registering on a new site by filling forms, check and validate emails, invent new passwords that follow strictly rules.

-How many times you didn’t remember the password used during a registration process?
+How many times does it happen where you don’t remember the password used during a registration process?
 I do forget it a lot of time and need to recover it.

-There is a study carried out at University of Munich that shows that, on mobile, people use to spend double time to enter a password and, at the same time, they create weaker passwords compared to desktop.
+There is a study carried out at University of Munich that shows that, on mobile, people tend to spend double the time to enter a password and, at the same time, they create weaker passwords compared to on the desktop.

 How to Improve Registration UX